IMPLEMENTATION

 What is implementation?

 Implementation science involves studying when and how research and research evidence is used for practical purposes, for example, to help create public policy or inform decisions.
 I am particularly interested in implementation and the use of research in public schools, where decisions are made every day about what programs and practices to use.
-Together with Dr. Jennifer Watling Neal, I co-direct the Michigan School Program Information (MiSPI) project, which investigates how public school educators find information through their social networks and use it to make decisions.
+Together with Dr. Jennifer Watling Neal, I co-directed the Michigan School Program Information (MiSPI) project, which investigated how public school educators find information through their social networks and use it to make decisions.
 For an overview of the MiSPI project, check out this short video.

 Research on implementation